hazemessamm/hera/README.md

         # we use `eval_mode` context manager
         # which lets the model enters
         # evaluation mode then automatically
-        # returns to training mode after exiting from it.
+        # returns to training mode after
+        # exiting from the context manager.
         with hera.eval_mode(model):
             ids = np.random.randint(0, test_data.shape[0], (batch_size,))
             batch_data = train_data[ids, :]